cedadev/jasmin-workshop/exercises/ex01/README.md

 The service is [fully documented here](https://help.jasmin.ac.uk/docs/interactive-computing/graphical-linux-desktop-access-using-nx/), including installation and troubleshooting tips, so we recommend you follow those to get set up.

-Once you have estabished a connection to an `nx-login` server, return here to complete the rest of this exercise.
+Once you have estabished a connection to an `nx` server, return here to complete the rest of this exercise.

 Your onward connection to the sci machine needs to "enable X11 forwarding" using the `-X` option as well as the `-A` relating to the key: